raspberrypilearning/target-practice-simplified/en/step_2.md

 --- task ---

-Open the [Target practice starter](https://editor.raspberrypi.org/en/projects/target-practice-starter){:target="_blank"} project.
-The code editor will open in another browser tab.
+Open the [Target practice starter project](https://editor.raspberrypi.org/en/projects/target-practice-starter){:target="_blank"}.
+The Code Editor will open in another browser tab.

-If you have a Raspberry Pi account, click on the **Save** button to save a copy to your **Projects**.
+If you have a Raspberry Pi account, click the **Save** button to save a copy to your **Projects**.

 --- /task ---